CSCI-4560-Project/Database_semester_project/README.md

   </p>

   <p>
     <sub>
-      Built by ❤︎ Our Team (Pierce,Riley,Emily,Thomas)
+      Built by ❤︎ Our Team (👨Pierce,👨Riley,👩Emily,👨Thomas)

-## OUR VIDEO WALKTHROUGH:
+## 🧙OUR VIDEO WALKTHROUGH:
 -----------------------------------

  <!--------------------------------------------SCREENSHOT ------------------------>